-This roasted vegetable lasagna is going to make you incredibly happy.
-We promise.
-It’s incredibly filling, and packed with savory layers that will have your mouth watering for more.
+This roasted vegetable lasagna is incredibly filling, and packed with savory layers that will have your mouth watering for more.
 This lasagna is definitely a lighter version of the traditional lasagna, but trust that the flavor is not compromised.
 Although we used Brussels sprouts, mushrooms, tomatoes, and broccoli for the vegetable filling, you can use any vegetable that roasts well (zucchini, eggplant and/or cauliflower are great options!)
 I do suggest keeping the tomatoes in there though because they add an amazing dose of juiciness to the dish.

 Now let’s get started!
 You’ll want to pop whatever veggies you’ll be using in the oven with a drizzle of olive oil and balsamic vinegar (brings out flavor and color so beautifully!)
 You’ll bake the vegetables for 20 minutes, and while that’s underway, you’ll set up your stuffing line.
 Have your tomato sauce and cheeses measured out in small bowls to make your life easier.
 Once the vegetables are roasted, set them aside.